The Afloat: Utility Debt Relief program is now closed

-This program supports residential sewer/stormwater/water account holders who have overdue bills.
-Relief is offered as a bill credit for debt incurred due to financial hardships during the COVID-19 pandemic, after March 13, 2020 to date.
+This program supported residential sewer/stormwater/water account holders who had overdue bills.
+Relief was offered as a bill credit for debt incurred due to financial hardships during the COVID-19 pandemic, after March 13, 2020 to date.

 How do I apply for this program?